newrelic/newrelic-azure-functions/EventHubForwarder/README.md

 ## How Does It Work?
 This integration creates and configures the Azure resources necessary to efficiently forwards logs from an Azure Event Hub to New Relic.
-It relies on events managed by Azure Event Hub, this Event Hub subsequently batches and triggers an Azure Function to handle the transport to New Relic.
+It relies on events managed by Azure Event Hub, Event Hub subsequently batches and triggers an Azure Function to handle the transport to New Relic.

 Currently, this integration allows you to create resources to targets Azure Activity logs.
-If you have other log events that you would like to see exported using Event hub trigger, [tell us about your use case](https://github.com/newrelic/newrelic-azure-functions/issues).
+If you have other log events that you would like to see shipped using Event hub trigger, [tell us about your use case](https://github.com/newrelic/newrelic-azure-functions/issues).

 ## Installation
 This integration requires both a New Relic and Azure account.